 DBT therapists utilize coping skills training for their patients in addition to individual and group counseling for better handling distressing and extreme emotions.
 There are certification standards for DBT providers.
 They must regularly practice and utilize the strategies introduced during counseling to keep their skills sharp to provide the most beneficial care for their patients.

 Applied Behavior Analysis

-This therapy is the new behavior modification.
+Applied Behavior Analysis therapy is the ‘new’ behavior modification.
 It has grown as an approach from one that attempted to change behavior to one that thoroughly assesses the environmental impact on one’s behavior.
 This approach has worked in many age groups but is particularly relevant for children in early interventions for autism spectrum disorder.